yma71/cs441_Final/README.md

 # cs441_Final
-# I try to make a car game which you can control two car simultaneously
+# A car game which you can control two car on the road to avoid car crashed with other cars
-# I just start it !
+# It's easy to control one car in the game
+# About two cars!